samraHanif0340/samraHanif0340.github.io/_docs/cpp.md

         return pi;
     }
     ```
-+ WorkSharing Loop: `#pragma omp for`
+1. WorkSharing Loop: `#pragma omp for`
-    + The loop worksharing construct splits up loop iterations among the threads in a team.
-This is a simpler parallelization technique compared to using synchronization.
+    + The loop worksharing construct splits up loop iterations (i.e., `for` loops) among the threads in a team.
+This essentially simplifies parallelization compared to using synchronization.
     + Ensure the loop iterations independent so they can safely execute in any order without loop-carried dependencies.
     + Combining values from different threads into a single accumulation variable is known as reduction.
 In OpenMP, use the reduction clause: `reduction (op : list)`
     + Inside a work-sharing construct: